ChandraStation/helium-on-akash/README.md

 - Updating the container isn't ideal, this could be improved in the future
 - Currently only the swarm_key is synced to S3, meaning the entire blockchain needs to be downloaded each time you run the miner.
 It takes about 30 minutes currently with the suggested deploy.yml
 - There is a delay between 'Starting miner...' and the logs for the miner showing.
 The miner is running during this time, just the logs don't show.
 They appear after 5-10 minutes.
-- The miner currently shows as relay on the Helium explorer, this might be possible to improve?
+- The miner currently bounces from relay to online on the Helium explorer, this might be possible to improve?
+Though based off our findings it does not impact the nodes opportunities to be elected for consensus.

 ## References